Table Tennis Rules & Regulations

 This means that your table tennis rubbers should not overhang the edges of your blade, although the umpire may allow some tolerance.

-As a guide, ± 2mm would be an acceptable margin to most umpires.
-If you have a larger overhang, the umpire will make you trim off any excess rubber with a pair of scissors or knife.
+As a guide, ±2mm would be an acceptable margin to most umpires.
+If you have a larger overhang, the umpire will make you trim off any excess rubber.

 ^ Top of page ^